akashsahaks/react-blog/README.md

 # The React Blog Web Application

-This is a simple CRUD blog application based ## React for frotend and ## json-server for database(backend).
+This is a simple CRUD blog application based  React for frotend and  json server for database(backend).

 ## Availabe Scipts